8 a.m. until sundown, 365 days a year

-Felburn Park is an approximately 140-acre property that is owned by the private non-profit Felburn Foundation and is leased to the state of Florida to manage as part of the Cross Florida Greenway.
-The park, located just east of U.S. 19 on the south side of the Cross Florida Barge Canal, has paved parking, potable water, several picnic pavilions, a small playground and provides access to paved trails running east and west along the barge canal.
+Felburn Park is an approximately 140-acre property owned by the private nonprofit Felburn Foundation and is leased to the state of Florida to manage as part of the Cross Florida Greenway.
+The park, located just east of U.S. 19 on the south side of the Cross Florida Barge Canal, has paved parking, potable water, several picnic pavilions, a small playground, and access to paved trails running east and west along the barge canal.

 Heading west from the Felburn Park along the Withlacoochee Bay paved trail, you will pass several multi-use platforms that are available for picnicking, taking a break or fishing in the barge canal.
-The Withlacoochee Bay continues westward for 5 miles from Felburn Park before it terminates at a scenic overlook pavilion adjacent to where the barge canal channel enters the Gulf of Mexico.
+The Withlacoochee Bay trail continues westward for 5 miles from Felburn Park before it terminates at a scenic-overlook pavilion adjacent to where the barge canal channel enters the Gulf of Mexico.

-Eastward from Felburn Park, along the newer paved trail segment, you will cross between the approximately 30-acre freshwater Phil’s Lake (named after Phil Felburn, founder of the Felburn Foundation) and the brackish water Cross Florida Barge Canal.
-The trail continues to run eastward and climbs up a slight rise onto the top of the berm created by the construction of the Cross Florida Barge Canal.
-The trail ventures 1.25 miles east of the Felburn Park before ending near the old Withlacoochee River channel where it was bifurcated by the barge canal.
+Eastward from Felburn Park along the newer paved trail segment, you will cross between the approximately 30-acre freshwater Phil’s Lake (named after Phil Felburn, founder of the Felburn Foundation) and the brackish water Cross Florida Barge Canal.
+The trail continues eastward and climbs up a slight rise onto the top of the berm created by the construction of the canal.
+The trail ventures 1.25 miles east of Felburn Park before ending near the old Withlacoochee River channel where it was bifurcated by the barge canal.